orchest/orchest/docs/source/development/development_workflow.md

 ### Required software

-In order to code on Orchest, you need to have the following installed on your system:
+You need the following installed to contribute to Orchest:

 - Python version `3.x`
 - [Docker](https://docs.docker.com/get-docker/)